The Best Chicken Tikka Masala Recipe!

 - Mix it well and set it aside while you prepare the other ingredients.

-- In a wide bottom pan heat 3 tbsp of oil on medium/high heat.
+- In a wide bottom pan heat 3 tablespoon of oil on medium/high heat.

 - Add the marinated chicken to the pan covering as much hot surface as possible (cook the chicken in multiple batches if the pan does not fit all of the chicken)